BarberOne← Back to BarberOne

 5.1.
 For our clients and prospects (BarberOne as controller)

-- Lawful basis: Performance of a contract (or steps prior to entering into a contract).
+1. Provide and administer the Services – set up your account, configure your barbershop(s), manage access and deliver support.
+Lawful basis: performance of a contract (or steps prior to entering into a contract).

-- Lawful bases: Performance of a contract and legal obligation (e.g. accounting rules).
+2. Take payment and manage billing – process subscription fees, issue invoices and manage renewals.
+Lawful bases: performance of a contract and legal obligation (e.g. accounting rules).

-- Lawful bases: Performance of a contract and/or legitimate interests (to operate our business and keep you informed of key changes).
+3. Communicate with you – respond to enquiries, send service updates, inform you of changes to our terms or policies.
+Lawful bases: performance of a contract and/or legitimate interests (to operate our business and keep you informed of key changes).

-- Monitor usage patterns, fix issues, develop new features and maintain security.
+4. Improve and secure our Services – monitor usage patterns, fix issues, develop new features and maintain security.
+Lawful basis: legitimate interests (to grow and protect our business).

-- Lawful bases: Consent (where required by PECR) or legitimate interests (e.g. for existing customers within the “soft opt-in”, with a clear opt-out in each message).
+5. Market BarberOne to you – send emails or SMS about BarberOne features, offers and content we think may be of interest.
+Lawful bases: consent (where required by PECR) or legitimate interests (e.g. for existing customers within the “soft opt-in”, with a clear opt-out in each message).
+You can opt out of marketing communications at any time by using the unsubscribe link or contacting us.

 5.2.
 For Client Customers (BarberOne as processor)

+On behalf of our clients (the barbershops), we may process Client Customers’ personal data in order to issue and manage digital coupons and loyalty passes; send transactional messages relating to bookings, loyalty status and coupon redemptions; send marketing messages where the barbershop has established a lawful basis; track visits, redemptions and loyalty progression; and provide analytics and reports to the barbershop.
 In these cases, the barbershop is responsible for determining the lawful basis and providing privacy information to Client Customers.
 BarberOne processes the data as instructed by the barbershop and in accordance with our data-processing terms.

 6. Direct marketing by SMS and email